-The discussion presented in this section provides an analysis of our revenue and operating costs (excluding depreciation and amortisation, and share-based compensation expense) for the three months ended 31 March 2024 and 2023.
-Our results are set forth below:
+The discussion presented in this section provides an analysis of our revenue and operating costs for the three and nine months ended 30 September 2024 and 2023.
+Our results are set forth below.

 Revenue reconciliation

 We derive our revenue from residential and B2B communications services, including mobile, broadband internet, video and fixed-line telephony services.